1. Rivers

 Today’s explorations take Alastair to Germany’s legendary Black Forest, where he rides an electric bike through rolling fields and along woodland trails.
 From here, he sails to the Swiss city of Basel for a behind-the-scenes tour of our local office.
 Concluding his journey in Lucerne, one of Switzerland’s most scenic cities, he meets with his friend Karine Hagen, Executive Vice President at Viking, and reflects on his incredible travels along the Rhine River.

-• Savor regional specialities from Breisach to Basel (27:24)
+Savor regional specialties from Breisach to Basel (27:24)

 Sail on with Jean as she travels across the river from French Alsace to Breisach, Germany, a gateway to the Black Forest.
 Famous for its vineyards, Breisach is perhaps best known for spätburgunder, a German pinot noir.
 Follow along with Jean as she tastes this varietal and learns about organic wine production at the Missbach winery, family-owned since 1758.
 Next, Jean ventures to the charming town of Staufen to tour the Schladerer distillery, a family-run business that has been practicing their craft for nearly two centuries.
 Gain insight into the innovative process they use to produce their schnapps, a delicious clear brandy distilled with fruit.
 Afterward, Jean concludes her 8-day voyage in snowy Basel, Switzerland, where she visits her final Christmas market and indulges in some traditional Swiss fondue.